ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 UPPER BODY UPPER PULL

-Taking no rest, we’ll return to the upper body with some upper pull exercises.
+Taking no rest, we’ll begin the upper body pull series of this full bodyweight workout program.

 If you don’t have a pullup bar at home to perform the pullup, you can opt for a broomstick or dowel across a couple of chairs or other furniture.
+Whatever you choose, make sure to keep palms facing away from you.
 This is a home workout, so I wanted to be sure you’re left with zero excuses!

-Notes: The Pullup is the most classic pull exercise.
-You will need a pullup bar at home for this, but if the Pullup is too advanced for you or you don’t have access to the bar, try the Seated Pullup.
+Exercise notes: The Pullup is the most classic pull exercise.
+You will need a pullup bar at home for this, but if the pull ups are too advanced for you or you don’t have access to the bar, try the Seated Pullup.

 SEATED PULLUP (BEGINNER)

-Notes: Place a dowel or broomstick across the top of two couches or two chairs, position your legs as you see me doing in the image and lean back.
+Exercise notes: Place a dowel or broomstick across the top of two couches or two chairs, position your legs as you see me doing in the image and lean back, palms facing away from you on the broomstick.

 HUMAN PULLOVER (ADVANCED)